INTRODUCING MC MINDS: ON THE EDGE

 This blog was created and is stewarded by the following people in the MC community, but our hope is that many of you will be part of it as we move forward!

-- The entire MC Communications Committee, who will work to ensure that MC Minds aligns with Mass Culture’s wider communications goals and activities
+The entire MC Communications Group, who will work to ensure that MC Minds aligns with Mass Culture’s wider communications goals and activities

-- A newly-formed MC Minds Curatorial Committee will field suggestions and requests for content, work with contributors, and ensure that Mass Culture’s guiding principles are reflected in the content.
-Member tba but let us know if you want to participate!
+A newly-formed MC Minds Curatorial Committee will field suggestions and requests for content, work with contributors, and ensure that Mass Culture’s Guiding Principles are reflected in the content.
+Members TBA but let us know if you want to participate – email Kathryn at email@example.com!

 The success of this blog depends on you – the Mass Culture community!
 All levels of academics and practitioners are invited to contribute to MC Minds – we want to hear from everyone and make this an inclusive space for all ideas big and small.
 Please get in touch to: